 Read the next post in the series: Lichen sclerosus and gluten-free

-If you’d like to find out more about vulvovaginal care, lichen sclerosus and menopause, order my newest award-winning book Lichen Scerosus: Body, Mind & Spirit Practices to Heal the Stress of LS.
+Start your healing journey today!
+Find out more about vulvovaginal care, managing lichen sclerosus, and menopause.
+Order my newest award-winning book Lichen Scerosus: Body, Mind & Spirit Practices to Heal the Stress of LS.
+Available worldwide in paperback and ebook from your favourite online bookseller.

 Pick up your copy of the most recently published book on LS.
 Everything covered in this blog series and more!